-Since 1983, more than 400 film-related projects have been filmed in Wilmington, North Carolina’s Historic River District and the island beaches of Carolina Beach, Kure Beach and Wrightsville beach.
-The region is often affectionately referred to as “Hollywood East.”
-DAWSON’S CREEK, Sony Pictures Television’s popular hour-long drama that airs on The WB and other cable stations, is among the many productions made in this region.
-Filmed in historic Wilmington and nearby island beaches (Wrightsville, Carolina, Kure) and Southport, North Carolina, DAWSON’S CREEK chronicles with wry humor the undeniably intense period of awakening known as the teenage years.
+Dawson's Creek, Sony Pictures Television’s popular hour-long drama that aired on The WB, is among the many productions made in this region.
+Filmed in historic Wilmington and nearby island beaches Wrightsville Beach, Carolina Beach and Kure Beach along with Southport, North Carolina, "Dawson's Creek" chronicles with wry humor the undeniably intense period of awakening known as the teenage years.
 A startlingly fresh and realistic portrayal of this passage from adolescence to young adulthood, "Dawson's Creek" wrapped its sixth and final season in 2003.
-On the show, the Wilmington region doubles as “Capeside,” a small fictitious coastal town in Massachusetts, as well as for other locales.
-During the show's fifth and sixth seasons (2001-2003), filming also took place in the Durham and Raleigh, North Carolina.
+On the show, the Wilmington region doubles as “Capeside,” a coastal town in Massachusetts.

 TV/film souvenirs (including some Dawson's Creek and One Tree Hill memorabilia) can be purchased in Wilmington at the Black Cat Shoppe (8 Market St., Wilmington; 910-251-6663); Krazy Mike’z (1 N. Front St., Wilmington; 910-632-2806); and Poodle's Island Wear (18 S. Water Street, Wilmington; 910-763-4523).
 Or you may order DVDs, music and photographs at www.sonypictures.com/tv/dawsonscreek.